Introduction

 6. Time Distributions: Examines the distribution of time-related variables within cohorts, such as observation time before and after cohort index date as well as cohort duration, offering insights into cohort dynamics over time and available observation time.

-9. Cohort Overlap: Assesses the degree of overlap between cohorts, which can inform on potential biases, errors, or redundancies in cohort construction, as well as shared characteristics between cohorts of patients.
+9. Cohort Overlap: Assesses the degree of patient overlap between cohorts, which can inform on potential biases, errors, or redundancies in cohort construction.

 10. Cohort Characterization: Characterizes cohorts by detailing prevalent conditions, medication use, procedures, and more, to understand the clinical profile of cohort members over various time periods relative to index.

-11. Compare Cohort Characterization: Enables the direct comparison of characteristics between cohorts, facilitating the identification of unique or shared features across different cohorts and across time points.
+11. Compare Cohort Characterization: Enables the direct comparison of characteristics between cohorts, facilitating the identification of unique or shared features across different cohorts and across time points (both before and after index).

-12. Meta Data: Provides meta-information about the data and analyses conducted, ensuring transparency and reproducibility of the cohort diagnostics process.
+12. Meta Data: Provides meta-information about the data and analyses conducted.

 Together, these features equip researchers with the tools necessary for a thorough examination of cohort definitions, enhancing the quality and reliability of observational health research.